ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-insert-bulk.md

 # BULK INSERT statement
 {: .no_toc }

-BULK INSERT is a SQL statement that reads data from various source types, maps data locations and data types, performs optional lightweight data transformations, and loads data to a table [using INSERT statements](/docs/sql-guide/statements/statement-insert)
+BULK INSERT is a SQL statement that:
+* reads data from various sources,
+* maps data locations and data types,
+* performs optional lightweight data transformations,
+* then loads the data to a table [using INSERT statements](/docs/sql-guide/statements/statement-insert)

 ![expr](/assets/images/sql-guide/bulk_insert_steps.svg)